The 13 Best Climate Fiction Books

 The story follows Dr. Robert Kerans, a biologist who is part of a team studying the effects of the radiation on the plant and animal life that has adapted to the new environment.
 As the team’s work takes them deeper into the drowned world, they begin to lose touch with reality, succumbing to the primitive urges that are awakened by their surroundings.
 The Drowned World is a gripping tale of survival and primal instinct set in a future world that is all too believable.

-If you’re looking for a good read, or want to get ahead of the curve on climate change and its effects, check out one of these seven great climate fiction books.
+If you’re looking for a good read, or want to get ahead of the curve on climate change and its effects, check out one of these thirteen great climate fiction books.
 They’ll give you a fascinating look at the future – and maybe make you think about how we can avoid some of the worst-case scenarios.
 So which one will you choose first?